โ† Back

 MC542767 (Updated) SharePoint 2013 workflow retirement

-(Updated) SharePoint 2013 workflow retirement SharePoint 2013 workflows will be retired and stop working for all tenants on April 2, 2026; migrate to Power Automate or other supported solutions before this date.
-Updated October 3, 2025: This update serves as a reminder that SharePoint 2013 workflow will reti...
+(Updated) SharePoint 2013 workflow retirement SharePoint 2013 workflows will be fully retired and stop working on April 2, 2026; migrate to Power Automate or other supported solutions before this date.
+Updated March 2, 2026: This update serves as a final reminder that SharePoint 2013 workflow will retire and...
 Since the release of SharePoint.

 Details